 With the goal of increasing product profitability around the client’s specific insurance product, and in light of a changing marketplace, our client sought to eliminate the use of third-party brokers.
 Instead they sought to pivot to a direct sales approach focusing on organic lead generation.

 Our client combined their existing data sources with a third parties rich market research data.
 This created a very broad data set to identify trends in customer conversion.

-The pivot in approach lead to an interesting challenge: while they could describe historic behavior for this product well with their data, it was not directly applicable to their new approach.
+The pivot in approach led to an interesting challenge: while they could describe historic behavior for this product well with their data, it was not directly applicable to their new approach.
 Indeed, the data presented a very biased view of customer acquisition due to the nature of brokerage services.

 This model will lead to a lead prioritization system driving customer acquisition efforts.

 As such, our initial effort focused on profiling and preparing the data for machine learning.
-Once in a conducive state for machine learning, we proceed with model selection.
+Once in a conducive state for machine learning, we proceeded with model selection.
 Here, we investigated the application of various models for the task of lead-to-policy classification.
 Analyzing the behavior of everything from linear regression classifiers to artificial neural networks provided deep insight into problem space.

-Settling on a focus of decision trees and neural networks as target models we were able to optimize and grade model performance to seek out the optimal model.
+Settling on a focus of decision trees and neural networks as target models, we were able to optimize and grade model performance to seek out the optimal model.
 This wound up being an artificial neural network, with a close second of a decision tree ensemble.